 The Security IC Embedded Software is developed outside the TOE development between Phase 1 and 5 (as the TOE contains FLASH memory).
 The TOE is developed in Phase 2 and produced in Phase 3.
-Then the TOE can be delivered in the form of wafers or sawn wafers (dice).
+Then the TOE can be delivered in the form of wafers or sawn wafers (dice) or industry standard package.

-In the following the term "TOE Delivery" (refer to Figure 2) is uniquely used to indicate:
+In the following the term "TOE Delivery" (refer to Figure 2 -) is uniquely used to indicate:

-- the TOE is delivered after Phase 3 in the form of wafers or sawn wafers (dice) - the Security Target uniquely uses the term "TOE Manufacturer" (refer to Figure 2) which includes the following roles: - the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)
+- · the TOE is delivered after - o Phase 3 in the form of wafers or sawn wafers (dice) - Phase 4 in the form of industry standard package - the Security Target uniquely uses the term "TOE Manufacturer" (refer to Figure 2 -) which includes the following roles: - o the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)